NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/User Manual/user_manual.md

 This section defines procedures for normal and unscheduled termination of the system operations and should define how to restart the system.<br>

 ##### 5. Error Handling
-This section addresses the possible error scenarios associated with the application and appropriate solutions to resolve the same.
+This section addresses the possible error scenarios associated with the application and appropriate solutions to resolve the same. <br>

-**Invalid user name or password**
+**Invalid user name or password** <br>
 Entering bad credentials on the login screen pops up this error message.
-The user is required to enter the correct credentials.
+The user is required to enter the correct credentials. <br>

-**Error code 404 - API not found**
+**Error code 404 - API not found** <br>
 The system requires the backend Spring application to be up and running to support the frontend application.
 Failure to start the backend would result in this error.
-The solution is to start the server/spring application before starting the client/react componenet.
+The solution is to start the server/spring application before starting the client/react componenet. <br>

-**JDBC Communications link failure**
+**JDBC Communications link failure** <br>
 Failure to start the backend database results in this error.
-The user is required to start the backend MySQL server before starting the server/spring componenet of the application.
+The user is required to start the backend MySQL server before starting the server/spring componenet of the application. <br>

-**Unknown database react_spring**
+**Unknown database react_spring** <br>
 The application uses a backend database named react_spring.
 Failure to create this database on the backend will result in this error.
-The user is expected to run the SQL scripts provided as part of the handover process or is expected to create the databsae react_spring manually in the backend MySQL data managemet tool.
+The user is expected to run the SQL scripts provided as part of the handover process or is expected to create the databsae react_spring manually in the backend MySQL data managemet tool. <br>